luckynrslevin/openvpnserver/README.md

 ```
 Maybe you get asked for the sudo password again, if the certificate generation took too long.

+ATTENTION: Remember the passwords for the *vpn* and the *root* user that are shown on your terminal.
+These passwords are generated for your installation only.
+If you like, you can change them later on by logging into your server via ssh and the issue the passwd command.

 Step 2 finished - You created the server certificates, congratulations.
 Have you ever tried this before manually?
 How long did it take you to figure out the settings?
 If you never tried it I tell you, you saved a lot of time now, but you are not aware :-).
 Send your appreciations to the person who has created this perfect docker image (see References below).

 ### Step 3 - Download raspberrypi-ua-netinst image